 The United States is in the midst of a public health crisis due to drug misuse and abuse, resulting in significant economic consequences.
 Drug overdoses are now the leading cause of death among Americans under 50.
 Much of this, but not all, is fueled by opioids.
 However, while opioids account for a growing number of drug overdose deaths, there are many other contributing substances.
-In total, approximately 74,985 Americans died from drug overdoses in 2017.
-Based on data released in November 2019, the 2018 estimate has decreased to 68,640.
+Over 71,000 Americans died from drug overdoses in 2019.
 Kentucky, unfortunately, has one of the highest drug overdose death rates in the country.
-In 2018, an estimated 29.9 Kentuckians per 100,000 population died from a drug overdose (unadjusted crude rate).
+In 2018, an estimated 30.9 Kentuckians per 100,000 population died from a drug overdose (age-adjusted death rate).
 As can be seen in the map below, Kentucky is among the states in the highest quartile nationally.
 Focusing only on the opioid crisis, researchers at Altarum, a nonprofit health research and consulting institute, have estimated that its costs exceeded \$1 trillion from 2001 to 2017.
 In the near future, the crisis is expected to cost an additional \$500 billion by 2020 (Altarum, February 2018).
 These costs include lost wages, lower productivity, lost tax revenue, and higher government expenditures-all of which have consequences for the economy.